finos/FDC3/docs/api/spec.md

     (see [below](#the-global-channel) for more detail).

 2. The 'app' channels, which have a transient identity and need to be revealed

+3. 'private' channels, which support private communication between two parties, have a transient and auto-generated identity and can only be retrieved via a raised intent.

 ### Joining Channels